 Third Eye Chakra

 Idler's Rest is a peaceful sanctuary for many.
-Large game enjoy the fruits of the old orchard, fish and amphibians dwell in the stream, and birds nests among the branches of Ponderosa pines and Western red cedars.
+Large game enjoy the fruits of the old orchard, fish and amphibians dwell in the stream, and birds nest among the branches of Ponderosa pines and western red cedars.
 It also offers rest for the physical eyes and nourishment for the inner eye.
-The trails are easy and allow time to enjoy the sounds, smells, colors and textures of nature.
+The trails are easy and allow time to enjoy the sounds, smells, colors, and textures of nature.

 Practicing visualization, training the mind to focus, working with dreams, star gazing, eye exercises, child's pose, and learning detachment are the best ways to develop this center.